marcalva/ambimux/README.md

   -o, --out           Output file prefix [ambimux].
 File names are appended with '.' delimiter -C, --counts-only   Flag argument to produce counts only and not fit a demultiplexing model.
-  -x, --out-min       Calculate the likelihood and demultiplex barcodes that have at least this many
-                      RNA UMIs or ATAC fragments.
-If there both the UMIs and fragments are below this, skip.
-[100]

 Alignment options